skip to content

 Tower Of PowerTower Of Power / It's Christmas

 One of those sprawling soul/funk outfits that proliferated in the 1970's, Oakland-based Tower Of Power was responsible for hits like "You're Still A Young Man," "So Very Hard To Go," and their statement of purpose, "What Is Hip."
 Their horn section was so renowned that they became a cottage industry as session men.
 Amazingly, the band has persisted all the way to the present day, led by founding member Emilio Castillo.
 This year's new release, It's Christmas, started off in 2023 as a CD EP (now deleted) sold exclusively through the band's website.
-This year, it's been expanded into a full album, with four new songs and beefed-up packaging, including compact disc, colored vinyl, and digital options.
+This year, it's been expanded into a full album, with four new songs and beefed-up packaging, including CD, colored vinyl, and digital options.
 It's Christmas consists mostly of traditional holiday standards, and it has a fairly mainstream, if soulful, sound - sometimes veering too far into "smooth jazz" territory for my tastes.
 There's only one full-blown original song, "It's Christmas (A Long Way From Home)" - a ballad - plus a nod to Hanukkah with a funky take on "Maoz Tzur" (aka "Rock Of Ages").
 So, on the whole, I'd give it a solid B-minus - a minor work from a major group, but a must-own for fans of the genre.

 Get Ready For A Groovy And Bluesy Christmasvarious artists / Get Ready For A Groovy And Bluesy Christmas